Midlife Crisis Watches

 Do you edit your photos heavily?

 Most of my posts are either untouched or have minimal warm/cool grading.
-I don’t use heavy filters, HDR processing, or dramatic color grading.
+I don't use heavy filters, HDR processing, or dramatic color grading.
 The audience on my feed responds to clean, honest photography more than to stylized treatment.
-The data bears this out clearly.
+The work happens in Adobe Lightroom, and I recently started tethering my a6700 through Lightroom Classic so I can see full-resolution frames as I shoot.

 Do you pair watches with specific straps for photos?